xanderstevenson/prompt-engineering-practice/README.md

 # Prompt Engineering Practice

-This repository provides a simple Flask web app to practice crafting effective prompts for a network engineering assistant (LeChat / Mistral).
-Users will interact with the agent and receive feedback on prompt clarity and actionability.
+This repository provides a simple Flask web app to practice crafting effective prompts using a network engineering assistant.
+Users will interact with the (LeChat / Mistral) agent and receive feedback on prompt clarity and actionability.

 <br>